anoblet/docs/Theme.md

 # Theming in lit-html

+## Let's define out objectives
+ * What is lit-html?
+ * How do we define a theme?
+ * How can we accomplish this complimentary to a lifecycle funciton?

 Theming in lit relies sometimes (a lot) on custom properties in css:

 Custom properties can be defined as follows: